chloeekk/chloeekk.github.io/content/posts/how-to-find-the-best-monetization-path-for-my-business/index.md

 ---

-There is no “one-size-fits-all” monetization.
+There is no "one-size-fits-all" monetization.
 The best model depends on **user characteristics, product type, and company resources**.
-Increasingly, businesses adopt **diversified hybrid models**, leveraging ads for traffic revenue while deepening value with subscriptions and premium services.
+Increasingly, businesses adopt **diversified hybrid models**, leveraging ads for traffic revenue while deepening value with subscriptions and premium services—[B2B marketing evaluation](https://chloevolution.com/posts/how-to-evaluate-b2b-marketing/) requires different metrics than B2C.

 AI and smart recommendations will make advertising more precise, while subscription and personalized services continue to grow.
 Companies must flexibly adapt monetization strategies to find the **most sustainable long-term revenue path**.